gilmore-lab/symmetry-sorting/symmetry_sorting_task_protocol_instructions.md

 ## Pre-Session
 - Arrive 15 minutes prior to the study time.
 - Organize Consent (2 copies)
-- Determine order of the 5 stimuli groups - this order can be found in the Presentation Order column in [symm-session-log](https://docs.google.com/spreadsheets/d/1bo8HlpTJz51LNB63NErvJSvnRIjTctgF255Lg-5TPno/edit#gid=0)
+- Determine order of the 5 stimuli groups - this order can be found in google drive of the psubrainlab account in the Presentation Order column in [symm-session-log](https://docs.google.com/spreadsheets/d/1bo8HlpTJz51LNB63NErvJSvnRIjTctgF255Lg-5TPno/edit#gid=0)

 ## Participant Arrival